Disease Guide ·Cataracts ·2026

 The Diabetes Connection

-If your dog develops diabetes and then cataracts (which happens in 75% of diabetic dogs), insurance coverage depends on whether diabetes itself is covered.
-If diabetes is pre-existing, diabetic cataracts may also be excluded as a related condition.
-Insure your dog before either condition develops.
+If your dog develops diabetes and then cataracts (75% of diabetic dogs), coverage depends on whether diabetes is covered.
+If diabetes is pre-existing, diabetic cataracts may be excluded.
+Insure before either condition develops.

 Red flag · Deductible